 Social and Health Systems 4 (SHS4) is a year-long course, meeting once monthly, that provides a forum in which students can reflect upon and discuss their clinical experiences from various perspectives.
 The course includes two components: Population Health and RICE (Critical Reflection, Inter-professional Education, Communication Skills and Ethics).

 All campuses adhere to the same assessment structure and grading standards.
 Each course has a Course Committee comprised of the course’s directors, site directors, and a representative for academic assistance.
 A Course Committee meets at a course’s midpoint to provide formative feedback and its conclusion to determine final grades.

-All Application Phase courses, with the exception of Intensive Integration Course, use the following grading standards that rely on a 100 point scale.
-Passing is defined as scoring more than 2.0 SD below the mean on final score calculation.
+All Application Phase courses, with the exception of SHS4, use the following grading standards that rely on a 100 point scale.
 Students who fail will be required to retake the full course.
-Of students who meet this criteria, Honors/High Pass/Pass will be awarded using the following guidelines.

 Grade Breakdown and Assessments